-Senior management of Computing Services will be responsible for ensuring heads of Faculties, Departments, Schools, Centres and Units are aware of this policy; they, in turn, will be responsible for informing their people of this policy.
+Senior management of DD&T will be responsible for ensuring heads of Faculties, Departments, Schools, Centres and Units are aware of this policy; they, in turn, will be responsible for informing their people of this policy.

-Computing Services are responsible for publishing and maintaining all the relevant IP and hostname data through a hosts file and DNS.
-Computing Services will maintain a contact address email@example.com through which queries about the data and other issues relating to the network should be made.
+DD&T are responsible for publishing and maintaining all the relevant IP and hostname data through a hosts file and DNS.
+DD&T will maintain a contact address email@example.com through which queries about the data and other issues relating to the network should be made.

-Computing Services is responsible for IP policy as a whole.
+DD&T are responsible for IP policy as a whole.
 Certain areas of IP allocation and naming will be delegated to named local supporters.
-This will be with the full cooperation and support of Computing Services.
-A list of the relevant delegated members will be published with the central data.
+This will be with the full cooperation and support of DD&T. A list of the relevant delegated members will be published with the central data.

 4 IP/hostname registration